jleberle/syllabi/2025 - Spring/SP25 1103 Online.md

 Please schedule an office hours appointment during the first week of the semester if you wish to utilize your accommodations.
 Faculty members are obligated to respond when they receive official notice of a disability, but are under no obligation to provide retroactive accommodations.
 To receive services, you must submit appropriate documentation and complete an intake process during which the existence of a qualified disability is verified and reasonable accommodations are identified.
 Go to https://accessibility.okstate.edu for additional information.

+**Students utilizing accommodations must attend office hours during the first week of classes (or immediately after receiving approval for accommodations) to discuss accommodations**

 # Academic Integrity

 Plagiarism/Academic Integrity Intentional cheating of any kind on any assignment will result in formal academic integrity violation proceedings including referral to the Office of Student Conduct, and may result in a failing grade for the entire course and/or receiving a permanent notation of a violation of academic integrity on your transcript (F!)
 All students should be familiar with university academic integrity guidelines and procedures, including the right to appeal charges.
 For more information you may contact the Office of Academic Affairs, 101 Whitehurst, 405-744-5627, or visit http://academicintegrity.okstate.edu

 All assignments must be your own independent work.
 Collaboration on assignments is prohibited and collaboration can result in point deductions or academic integrity issues for both parties.
 Use of artificial intelligence or similar programs to complete course assignments is strictly prohibited.

+\newpage

 # Course Schedule